lqhuang/typed-settings/docs/guides/cli.rst

 It also allows you to specify a decorator that is called with each settings class.

 This functionality is specified by the :class:`~typed_settings.click_utils.DecoratorFactory` protocol.
-You can pass an implementation of that protocol to :func:`click_option()` to define the desired behavior.
+You can pass an implementation of that protocol to :func:`~typed_settings.click_utils.click_options()` to define the desired behavior.

 The default is to use :class:`~typed_settings.click_utils.ClickOptionFactory`.
 With an instance of :class:`~typed_settings.click_utils.OptionGroupFactory`, you can generate option groups: